top of page

 One day, when Jehu was outside Jezebel's window, she taunted him.

-In retaliation, Jehu ordered the servants to throw her out the window.
+In retaliation, Jehu ordered the servants to throw Jezebel out the window.

-While she lay there, dogs began eating her before they got to her for burial.
+While she lay there, dogs began to eat her body before it could be buried.

 2 Kings 9:30-37